 The student ID card is required to borrow books from the Library, store credits required for photocopying and printing, attend examinations, obtain an academic transcript, obtain student concessions from transport and businesses (including those on campus), access Flinders University buildings and for attendance at student organised functions.

 The student ID card is issued at Flinders Connect (Level 0, Central Library) to new students after enrolment, and should be carried with you whenever you are on campus.
-For information on how to obtain a Student ID card please visit the Library's University ID Cards page.
+For information on how to request a Student ID card please visit the Library's University ID Cards page.